pawelofficial/poor-mans-dag/README.md

-this simple flask app allows you to print dag in ascii format via flask
+this simple flask app allows you to print dag in ascii format via flask ( click raw to see the tree properly on gh )

 *database1__schema1__table0*
 └──>*database1__schema1__table1* ( DEPENDENCY )